Points On License: Driving Licence Points And DVLA Check Help

 | Expiry date | Court fine payment status |

 A DVLA check code is a unique, time-limited code that allows a third party to view your driving record with your explicit permission.
-You generate it yourself; you share it voluntarily.
+You generate it yourself.
+You share it voluntarily.
 No employer or hire company can access your record without it.

 To generate a check code: